-2 nd year reviews All other pre-tenure reviews All post-tenure reviews

-Files to DPRC Chair October 15 3 rd Friday in Fourth Friday in

-November February (note: post-

-tenure reviews are to

-be submitted by this

-calendar date

-following the previous academic

-year included in the

-review)

-Evaluation 1 st Friday in 4 th Friday in January First Friday in April

-conference with November

-Division Chair and

-DPRC Chair

-Files to Dean's 1 st Friday in 4 th Friday in January First Friday in April

-Office November

-Evaluation Completed by 1 st Completed by 3 rd Second Friday in

-conference with Dean Friday in December Friday of February May

-Files to Provost's 1 st Friday in 3 rd Friday of Second Friday in

-Office December February May
+All other pre-tenure reviews and applications for full professor All post-tenure reviews Files to DPRC chair 3rd Friday in November 4th Friday in February (note: post- tenure reviews are to be submitted by this calendar date following the previous academic year included in the review) Evaluation conference with division chair and DPRC chair 4th Friday in January 1st Friday in April 1st Friday in November 4th Friday in January 1st Friday in April Completed by 1st Friday in December Completed by 3rd Friday of February 2nd Friday in May Files to Provost's Office 3rd Friday of February 2nd Friday in May

 Exceptions will be granted upon written request, except for second-year files, in situations where a faculty member is taking a leave only during the fall term under the FMLA or OFLA such that the due date for files for review by the DPRC can be delayed to no later than the second Friday in January when the faculty member is no longer taking leave.
-Correspondingly, the due date of the files from the DPRC to the Dean would be delayed to no later than the second Friday in February and to the Provost no later than the first Friday in March.
+Correspondingly, the due date of the files from the DPRC to the dean would be delayed to no later than the second Friday in February and to the provost no later than the first Friday in March.

-If any appointment of a full-time academic staff member who is on an annual tenure appointment is not to be renewed for reasons other than for cause or financial exigency, timely notice of nonrenewal shall be given in writing (see table below).
-Concurrent written notice shall be provided to the Union.
+If any appointment of a full-time academic staff member who is on an annual tenure appointment is not to be renewed for reasons other than for cause or financial exigency, timely notice of non-renewal shall be given in writing (see table below).
+Concurrent written notice shall be provided to the Union

 During first annual appointment year: notice is mailed on or by March 15 for those whose contracts expire June 15 or at least three (3) months' notice given prior to expiration of the appointment